 This web page will give you some ideas about how to deal with an amazingly dreadful thing that seems to be happening these days, where you are put in a room (a torture chamber) and you are given some instructions to complete a model.
 I am starting to collect some of your stories.
 Here are a couple of examples: The world bank gave my friend instructions to build a complex model and put him in a room for eight hours.
 Somebody else was given a really old computer with no internet access.
-If you are in Germany, your excel may be in German even though you have always used an English keyboard and English formulas for IRR and NPV.
+In Germany a friend of mine had to find the IRR im deutsch even though he had always used an English keyboard and English formulas for IRR and NPV.
 Sometimes the exams will have nothing to do with making a financial model but test your logic abilities (I would fail this completely).
-I cannot believe that you have to go through such hell to get a job and it makes me feel good to be an old man who has not had to go through such a hellish experience.
+I cannot believe that you have to go through such hell to get a job and it makes me feel good to be an old man who has not had to go through such a hellish experience (I had to make sure that I had a proper haircut and socks).
 So I am giving you some ideas if you have to go through such an experience.
 On this page, I have made a little exercise file for you to work through and I have also included a video in which I give you some ideas about how you can manage one of these horrible interviews without having a nervous breakdown.

 Some Excel Basics for Your Interview From Hell

 Don’t get too fancy with excel and by all means do not use my generic macros or read pdf or any tools.
 Get used to making models with no add-ins and delete the rows at the right.
 Use SHIFT, CNTL, –> and then CNTL, R. If you think it is possible that the test will be in a different language, try to practice some excel equations — IRR, NPV, LOOKUP — in that language.
 You need to get through the excel quickly so they can look at your approach, your ideas, and your presentation skills.